costajob/akamai_ccu/README.md

 # deleting resources on production (mind the "!") by url
 AkamaiCCU::Wrapper.delete_by_url!(%w[https://akaa-baseurl-xxx-xxx.luna.akamaiapis.net/main.js])
 ```

+#### No wildcard
+CCU V3 APIs does not currently support contents specification by wildcard.

 #### Response
 The Net::HTTP response is wrapped by an utility struct: